Clam Pass Park beach is a worth discovering for its beauty and the fun offered by its tidal flow

 Parents should note that the pull of the tide still can be strong and children should be closely supervised.
 We’ve been here when the current pulled us well into the mangrove lagoon and it was a challenge to swim against it.
 There is no lifeguard in this section of the beach.

-We also explored the pristine mangrove lagoon area, wading through shallow water to dead-ends, where fiddler crabs scurried as we approached.
+Swimmers can explore the pristine mangrove lagoon area, wading through shallow water to dead-ends, where fiddler crabs scurried as we approached.

 Clam Pass Park in Naples